-- Maximum number of people: maximum allowed in the conference.
-When a caller attempts to log in to the conference after it is full, the system plays an error message and disconnects the caller. - Ask callers to record name: when set to yes, the callers are asked to record their names. - Play music to first caller: when set to yes, music plays to the first caller until others join. - Play music to all callers until an administrator joins: when set to yes, music plays to all callers until an administrator joins the conference. - Duration of conference: Outside of this time, callers cannot log in to the conference.
+- Owner: Valid choices are limited to the people enrolled in the system (see section 20, People).
+The owner can edit the conference even without administrator permissions. - PIN (three options): - Administrator PIN: Caller can lock the conference to new callers. - Talk PIN: Caller can talk and listen. - Listen PIN: Caller can listen but not to talk. - Maximum number of people: Maximum allowed in the conference.
+When a caller attempts to log in to the conference after it is full, the system plays an error message and disconnects the caller. - Ask callers to record name: When set to yes, the callers are asked to record their names. - Play music to first callers: When set to yes, music plays to the first caller until others join. - Callers are muted unless administrator present: Play music to all callers until an administrator joins: when set to yes, music plays to all callers until an administrator joins the conference. - Play tone when new person joins: Play a tone when someone joins or leaves the conference. - Duration of conference: Outside of this time, callers cannot log in to the conference.
 Callers already in the conference are not disconnected at the end.
 To have callers access the conference at any time, set the duration to permanent. - First conference starts: Set the time when the first conference starts.
 One minute before this time, the system sends notifications to the registered attendees.
-Use this option with permanent conferences to send notifications. - Repeats: the interval the conference repeats. - Total number of conferences: how many times the interval repeats.
-For example, when the first conference is on Monday, and the conference repeats daily with a total of five conferences, the last conference is on Friday. - Callerid for notification calls: displays to the conference subscribers when the system sends a notification before the start of the conference. - Notify the following when the conference starts:
+Use this option with permanent conferences to send notifications. - Repeats: the interval the conference repeats. - Total number of conferences: How many times the interval repeats.
+For example, when the first conference is on Monday, and the conference repeats daily with a total of five conferences, the last conference is on Friday. - Callerid for notification calls: Displays to the conference subscribers when the system sends a notification before the start of the conference. - Notify the following when the conference starts: